-The three conditions in Younger are satisfied here: (1) the state criminal case against Petitioner is ongoing; (2) the State of Kansas has an important interest in prosecuting crimes charging the violation of Kansas laws; and (3) the state courts provide Petitioner the opportunity-in district court, on appeal, and/or through postconviction motions if necessary-to present his challenges, including his federal constitutional claims.
+The NOSC concluded that the three conditions in Younger are satisfied here: (1) the Douglas County criminal case against Petitioner is ongoing; (2) the State of Kansas has an important interest in prosecuting crimes charging the violation of Kansas laws; and (3) the state courts provide Petitioner the opportunityin district court, on appeal, and/or through postconviction motions if necessary-to present his challenges, including his federal constitutional claims.
 In the NOSC, the Court therefore directed Petitioner to show cause why this matter should not be summarily dismissed without prejudice under Younger.
-(Doc.
-4.)
-Although Petitioner did not file a document labeled as a response, he did file three other documents that included exhibits.
-(Docs.
-5, 6, and 8.)

 The Court has carefully considered Petitioner's filings and liberally construed them, as is proper since Petitioner is proceeding pro se.
 See Erickson v.
 Pardus, 551 U.S. 89, 94 (2007) ("A document filed pro se is 'to be liberally construed.'").
 Even liberally construed, however, Petitioner's filings do not provide a reason that this Court may intervene in his ongoing state criminal proceedings.
-They mention neither Younger nor abstention, and they do not include any argument against the Court's conclusion Younger requires this Court to dismiss the petition.
+Rather, the response reasserts the merits of his petition and the arguments therein.
+(Doc.
+3.)
+It does not mention Younger or abstention, and it contains no argument against the Court's conclusion Younger requires this Court to dismiss the petition.